 PURPLE FRINGED ORCHID

-Among the loveliest of Illinois’ orchids, but not yet monitored, is the purple fringed orchid (Plantanthera psycodes), found in shady or sunny sites.
+Among the loveliest of the orchids of Illinois, but not yet monitored, is the purple fringed orchid (Platanthera psycodes), found in shady or sunny sites.
 The rose-purple or lavender-pink flowers are very showy, with 20 to 125 of them clustered in a cylinder at the top of the stalk.
-The lip of each flower is further divided into three fringed fan-shaped segments.
+The lip of each flower is further divided into three fringed, fan-shaped segments.
 This orchid is pollinated by butterflies by day and moths by night.